How to write a literature review introduction (+ examples)

 VIDEO

-4. Literature review in research
+1. Literature review as a research methodology

-5. How to write introduction of Thesis and Research papers
+3. How to write introduction of Thesis and Research papers

 COMMENTS

-2. How to write a literature review introduction (+ examples)
+1. How to write a literature review introduction (+ examples)

 These sections serve to establish a scholarly basis for the research or discussion within the paper.
 In a standard 8000-word journal article, the literature review section typically spans between 750 and 1250 words.
 The first few sentences or the first paragraph within this section often serve as an introduction.

-3. PDF The Thesis Writing Process and Literature Review
+4. PDF The Thesis Writing Process and Literature Review

-4. How To Structure A Literature Review (Free Template)
+8. How To Structure A Literature Review (Free Template)

 Demonstrate your knowledge of the research topic.
 Identify the gaps in the literature and show how your research links to these.
 Provide the foundation for your conceptual framework (if you have one) Inform your own methodology and research design.
 To achieve this, your literature review needs a well-thought-out structure.